jeanbraun/MTSP_Book/intro.md

 ## Motivation

-This reading course addresses the question of what controls the height of Mountain belts.
+This reading course addresses the question of what controls the height of mountain belts.
 Is it the strength of the {term}`lithosphere` compared to the weight of the topography, the efficiency of erosion (and thus a function of climate) or the rate at which plates move at the Earth's surface.

 ## Earth's topography